tskr1681/CA.1/README.md

 `PRPR_REC_EXE`: Specifies the location of the prepare_receptor4.py script, which is included with AutoDockTools

+`SCORPION_WRAPPER`: Specifies the location of an exec-wrappers generated run-in wrapper with python2 and other scorpion dependencies.
+Optional, only needed if viewpaths3.py can't be run directly.

 `FINDPATHS3_EXE`: Specifies the location of the viewpaths3.py script, which is included with Scorpion/Viper

 `LEPRO_EXE`: Specifies the location of the lepro executable for receptor preparation